mozolin/matter-thread/install/nRF52840_OTBR/03_otbr.md

-# Установка и настройка OTBR под Ubuntu
+# Installing and Configuring OTBR on Ubuntu

 ### 1) Links
 **"Native Install"**